emicklei/melrose/known_issues.md

     - notemap
     - sequencemap
 - group cannot have multiple sequences
 - ? no longer use special unicode character, because of copy from output resuability ?
+- rotated not used
+- recording needs rewrite
-- missing storex for Interval
+- terminal ui drop down for echoing